mkp170791/numpy/doc/neps/nep-0006-newbugtracker.rst

 :Author: David Cournapeau, Stefan van der Walt
 :Status: Deferred

-Some release managers of both numpy and scipy are becoming more and more dissatisfied with the current development workflow, in particular for bug tracking.
+Some release managers of both numpy_demo and scipy are becoming more and more dissatisfied with the current development workflow, in particular for bug tracking.
 This document is a tentative to explain some problematic scenario, current trac limitations, and what can be done about it.